deepika-sundaram/Secure-Chat-Application/README.md

   - Continuous Integration/Continuous Deployment pipelines will be set up for smooth and automated updates.

 ## Performance Goals
-- Support at least 1000 concurrent users with messages delivered in under 1 second.
+- Support at least 1000 concurrent users with messages delivered in under 1 second
-- Ensure the application remains responsive and smooth across both mobile and desktop platforms.

 ## Non-Functional Requirements
 - **Data Security:**